JEFworks-Lab/jefworks-lab.github.io/_posts/2016-09-30-signaling-network-reconstruction-using-bayesian-networks-in-R.md

 As expected, results poorly recapitulate known network structure.
-Thus, consistent with the paper findings, a large number of cells and inclusion of interventional data is needed for accurate pathway network reconstruction.
+Thus, consistent with the paper findings, a large number of cells and inclusion of interventional data is needed for accurate network reconstruction.